grinnell-cs/csc151-dh/_labs/data-abstraction.md

 * [names-as-hash-tables.rkt](../code/labs/names-as-hash-tables.rkt)
 * [names-as-bar-strings.rkt](../code/labs/names-as-bar-strings.rkt)

-d.
+e.
 Review the supplied procedures, which should be similar to those from [the reading](../readings/data-abstraction).

 ## Acknowledgements